zeynepseyitoglu/To-Do-List-App/README.md

 ## Test cases:
 ### User registration:
 - Register to the app by entering email and password into the corresponding areas.
-- If register successful the main page will render.
+- If register is successful the main page will render.
 - Check database for successfull user creation.
 ### User login:
 - Enter the registered username and the password into the corresponding fields.